Shiladitya93/Capstone-Praxis/README.md

 Video Synopsis - https://drive.google.com/open?id=1n2zPo018F7csal8ieOaOmMcoIYNBOkSB

 All the codes are attached !
-Deatils:
+Details are as follows:
   1. Scrapper used to scrape data from Linkedln
   2. Preprocessing codes used to preprocess the raw data.
   3. The modelling codes are attached-Two different versions are there one using Gensim and other LDA; LDA one works better).